 By answering someone’s questions as a part of your LinkedIn content strategy, before they even start the journey with you will facilitate that process and is more likely to get them started!

-People on LinkedIn love a good discussion and the really enjoy presenting their views on things.
-At time of writing (May 2021), polls are getting incredible reach and engagement on LinkedIn.
-It seems LinkedIn like polls right now too.
-This means that they are being favoured by the LinkedIn algorithm, so they are getting shown in lots of people’s feeds!
+People on LinkedIn love a good discussion and really enjoy presenting their views.
+Polls are getting incredible reach and engagement on LinkedIn and it seems LinkedIn likes polls right now too.
+This means that they are being favoured by the LinkedIn algorithm, so they are getting shown in lots of people’s feeds.

-You can ask questions directly related to your business or you can, with a poll, go slightly ‘off-piste’ and ask more general questions.
-Think about your audience and think what they may want to engage in a discussion about.
+You can ask questions directly related to your business or you can go slightly ‘off-piste’ and ask more general questions.
+Think about your audience and think about what they may want to engage in a discussion about.

 Publishing a testimonial or a review can help instil confidence in a prospective client.
-I know it may feel a bit uncomfortable telling the world how good we are at our job, but otherwise, how is anyone to know?
-I always ask for testimonials when I hire someone, so why not publish them for all to see?
+It may feel a bit uncomfortable telling the world how good you are at what you do, but otherwise, how is anyone to know?

-If you can write about something you know within your area of expertise, people will see you as knowledgeable and are more likely to trust you with their money.
-Me writing this blog is exactly this!
-It doesn’t always have to be a long blog like this – it could be a short tip or piece of relevant information you have which not many people know, but which is useful to your audience.
+If you can write about something you know within your area of expertise, people will see you as knowledgeable and will be more likely to trust you with their money.
+Blogs are a great way to showcase what you know.
+It doesn’t always have to be a long blog of several thousand words.
+It could be a shorter piece but packed with relevant and useful information.

 Truthfully, LinkedIn content ideas come from just about anywhere.
 You could be on public transport or pottering about at home.
 There are always lessons and information you can impart to your audience.